Wednesday, May 31, 2017

 Plot Summary: Zany antics of the highest order unfold at an all-girls school after a student commits suicide.

-Review: What the fuck they were thinking with this film?
+Review: What the fuck were they thinking with this film?
 Not only is this the worst entry in the franchise, it hardly even qualifies as a horror movie.
 The story doesn't get going until around 35 minutes, and the closest thing to a horror element doesn't pop up until the damn 55 minute mark.
 Seriously, what the hell?!
 Essentially, this is an angsty teen drama, with heavy emphasis on being pretentious, and a few horror scenes chucked into the mix for the trailer's sake.
 Making matters worse, this poor decision to create sequels unconnected to one another was so monumentally stupid that it boggles my mind to no end.
 And the setup was right there--just set the story at the same school and make a few, tiny references to the previous movie or include one teacher back or something.
 But noooo, let's make a fucking drama about two attention-seeking lesbians who are completely unlikable along with an entire cast of insufferable bitches.
 Yes, brilliant.

 So, I don't know what bullshit plot summary you may have read out there, but, chances are, it's nonsense meant to make this movie sound interesting.
 All we actually get is the main chick finds this diary that was shared by these lesbians; I guess this might have been a taboo subject matter at the time.
 While reading the diary, we get countless flashbacks that are meant to endear us to this relationship and these characters, but, instead, it comes off as unhealthy and the lovers are painfully annoying.
 They always discuss committing suicide, one cheats on the other--possibly getting pregnant--while the other is implied to have cheated as well, and the two are all too eager to betray and humiliate the other heartlessly.
 Once their relationship falls to pieces, one of them, seemingly, commits suicide only to later haunt the school.
 Two things about this suicide: one, why does the movie establish a mystery that hints the girl was murdered only to show us she wasn't and that there is no mystery whatsoever?
 And two, the editing is such utter shit that I can't tell if the events of the film are all in the same day the girl died or if some unknown passage of time has gone by.
 It really is that difficult to discern, because the characters act as if a lot of time has passed yet there are no transition scenes; the flow of events give the impression that the story all takes place in one day and night.